 The size might restrict some people to fully extend their arm whilst drawing which might be a disturbance for many beginners.
 Also, since there aren’t any customizable buttons on the side of the case they may not be as productive.

 However, I still think that in a price as low as $29.99 it is a great value for money.

 The XP-Pen G430S is compatible with MAC (OS 10.10 and above), and PC (Windows 7 and above.)

 Choosing the Best Tablet for You

-Even though out of all of these I recommend the XP-Pen Deco 01 V2, choosing the one most suitable for you depends on your personal preferences.
+Even though out of all of these I recommend the Wacom Intuos, choosing the one most suitable for you depends on your personal preferences.